COLUMN-Would U.S. oil reserve sales affect prices much?: Kemp | Headlines

 The United States and other IEA members would have to release very large volumes of crude and products from stocks to have an enduring impact on the level of prices.
 But the legal authority for large increases in excess of 30 million barrels by the United States and the same again by other IEA members is unclear and there may not be much enthusiasm across the membership as a whole.

-SPR and other emergency releases may be able to alter both spot prices and calendar spreads in the short term, but the impact is likely to be maximized if the release is unusually large and/or unexpected.
+SHOCK AND AWE?
+SPR and other emergency releases may be able to alter both spot prices and calendar spreads in the short term, but the impact is likely to be maximised if the release is unusually large and/or unexpected.

 The White House has lost the element of surprise by repeatedly floating the idea of an SPR release several weeks in advance, which means it might need to go for a larger increase to create the necessary “shock and awe”.
 More generally, an SPR release, unless very large and coordinated with other IEA members, is unlikely to have much sustained impact on its own on the production-consumption balance, level of inventories, prices or spreads.